neil7057/all-about-autism/README.md

     <img src="docs/readme_images/navbar.jpg">
     </details>
     <br>
 -   Each page also has a floating anchor link at the side to take the user back to the top of the page.
-Some pages also have links directly to myth or quiz or both.
+Some pages also have links directly to myth or quiz pages or both.
     <details><summary>Bottom links</summary>
     <img src="docs/readme_images/page_links.jpg">
     </details>